vegaprotocol/documentation/docs/concepts/new-to-vega.md

 ## What is Vega?​
 Vega is a protocol for creating and trading derivatives on a fully decentralised network.

-Currently, Vega is in alpha mainnet, which is run by a set of validators.
-There's also a Vega testnet called Fairground, where it's possible to try trading cash-settled futures on a test network.
+The Vega mainnet is run by a set of [validator nodes](./vega-chain/validator-nodes.md).
+There's also a Vega testnet called Fairground, where it's possible to try trading cash-settled futures and perpetuals on a test network.

 ### Learn more
 * [Vega whitepaper](https://vega.xyz/papers/vega-protocol-whitepaper.pdf): A high-level overview of the protocol